Salem Radio Network News Wednesday, October 22, 2025

 Audio By Carbonatix

-LONDON (AP) — Britain’s government said Monday it has summoned the Russian ambassador in London following Moscow’s “unprecedented violation” of NATO airspace.
+LONDON (AP) — Britain on Monday summoned the Russian ambassador in London following Moscow’s “unprecedented violation” of NATO airspace, as the U.K. announced it would send fighter jets to help defend Polish airspace.

 The Foreign Office called the incursions into Polish and Romanian airspace in recent days “unacceptable” and summoned Andrei Kelin, the Russian ambassador.